Mamiya RB67: The Mamiya evolution

 Mamiya began producing folding cameras for 120 medium format film in 1940 during World War II.
 They introduced their first medium format twin lens reflex camera in 1948, and through the 1950s they built TLR cameras similar to the German-made Rolleiflex Automat.
-In 1957 they introduced the Mamiyaflex C which incorporated several common features from large format press cameras: a bellows focussing system, and interchangeable lenses.
+In 1957 they introduced the Mamiyaflex C which incorporated several common features from large format press cameras: a bellows focusing system, and interchangeable lenses.
 It is regarded as the most advanced TLR system of its time.
 Despite their initial popularity with the press photographers, by the late 1960s other manufacturers were successfully producing and marketing medium format SLRs with interchangeable film backs, allowing a photographer to change film stocks without changing camera bodies.

 While several competitors offered medium format SLR cameras, there was not a successful offering with bellows focusing and a rotating back.
-New medium format SLR offerings in the late 1960s, like the Pentax 6×7, began to resemble a conventional 35mm SLR cameras.
+New medium format SLR offerings in the late 1960s, like the Pentax 6×7, began to resemble conventional 35mm SLR cameras.
 To compete, Mamiya added the RB67 alongside their advanced TLR, the C330, but using a horizontal film path, interchangeable film backs, while retaining the bellows focus and leaf shutter system.
 Polaroid exchangeable backs allowed instant photography with many professional cameras including the RB67.